wdxtub/WDXpeak/Computer Science/machine learning/machine-learning-foundation.md

         + linear/simpler model first
 + Lecture 13: Hazard of Overfitting
     + What is Overfitting
+        + lower E~in~ but higher E~out~
     + The Role of Noise and Data Size
+        + overfitting 'easily' happens!
     + Deterministic Noise
+        + what H cannot capture acts like noise
     + Dealing with Overfitting
+        + data cleaning/pruning/hinting, and more
++ Lecture 14:

 ## Lecture 1 The Learning Problem